Avoid These Top 10 Facebook Messenger Bot Mistakes

 3. Encourage People to Visit Your Product Page

 Once you’ve used one or both of the above features to warm your audience up, you can start directing them to your product pages.
-However, it is important that you make it feel natural and conversational and not like a sales pitch.
+However, it is essential to make it feel natural and conversational and not like a sales pitch.
 If you don’t want to direct people to your product pages this way, you can always add a shop button to the menu, but a well-organized conversation does tend to work well.

 4. Send Broadcasts to Subscribers to Increase Your Customer Lifetime Value

-You can use broadcasts to let customers know about important business news you think they will find interesting, to offer them content that they may find useful such as a blog that will draw them back to your website or to ask them if they want to be made aware of future product launches and information.
+Use broadcasts to let customers know about important business news you think they will find interesting.
+Offer them content such as a blog that will draw them back to your website, or ask them if they want to be aware of future product launches and information.